In the Kitchen: Prevent the Spread of Infection

 to 3 days.

-allow the disinfectant to penetrate.
+the disinfectant to get through.

 How you dry your dishes and utensils also plays an important role in kitchen sanitation.

 From least effective to most effective, drying processes can be ranked:

 Drying with a dishtowel (least effective)

 Sterilizing cycle in dishwasher, if available (most effective)